Ultimate List of Frugal Living Blogs

 #8: Money Saving Mom

 If you want to get into some serious savings on your grocery bill each month, Money Saving Mom is the frugal living blog for you.
 She’s all about freebies, and couponing and has some super solid money saving tips.

 Here’s why we check out her blog at least once a week:

 - The coupon database is amazing.
 Seriously.
 Gold straight into your bank account each week and really useful for finding out about weekly features.

 - She’s all about making things herself in order to save money, from meals to cleaning products, to just about anything.
 If you’ve ever thought, “I wonder if I can make_____ myself,” she’s probably tried it.

 - She finds the craziest deals and gives you all the information you need to know about them, and nothing more.

-Get some frugal power here: Money Saving Mom.
+Get some frugal power here and visit her here: Money Saving Mom.